The author completed a 700 watt DIY solar project for his own rooftop and gained this authentic and valuable experience in the process.

-Realistically speaking, from procurement of materials to soldering tabbing wire on solar cells and then doing epoxy on the finished panel, it can easily take 8 - 10 hours for fabricating just a 100 Watt panel.
-Even longer if you are not good at soldering and you may face additional difficulty in making frame for the glass sheet.
+Realistically speaking, from procurement of materials to soldering tabbing wire on solar cells and then doing epoxy on the finished panel, it can easily take 8–10 hours for fabricating just a 100 Watt panel.
+Even longer if you are not good at soldering and you may face additional difficulty in making a frame for the glass sheet.

 Procurement of Material (Glass Sheet, Epoxy and framing material)

 Cleaning of Glass Sheet

 Soldering tabbing wire on front side (-ve) of solar cells

 Soldering tabbing wire on backside (+ve) of cells